kerkelae/disimpy/docs/source/installation.rst

 Hardware requirements
 #####################

-You need an Nvidia's CUDA-capable GPU with compute capability 2.0 or above with the appropriate Nvidia driver.
+You need an Nvidia CUDA-capable GPU with compute capability 2.0 or above with the appropriate Nvidia driver.
 You can check if your GPU is supported on `Nvidia's website <https://developer.nvidia.com/cuda-gpus>`_.